ssorou1/formulation-selector/README.md

 # Attribute Grabber
 **Description**:
-Attributes from non-standardized datasets may need to be acquired for FSDS modeling and prediction.
+Attributes from non-standardized datasets may need to be acquired for RaFTS modeling and prediction.
 The R package `proc.attr.hydfab` performs the attribute grabbing.

 ## Installation - `proc.attr.hydfab` R package
-Run [`flow.install.proc.attr.hydfab.R`](https://github.com/glitt13/fsds/blob/main/pkg/proc.attr.hydfab/flow/flow.install.proc.attr.hydfab.R) to install the package.
-Note that a user may need to modify the section that creates the `fsds_dir` for their custom path to this repo's directory.
+Run [`flow.install.proc.attr.hydfab.R`](https://github.com/NOAA-OWP/formulation-selector/blob/main/pkg/proc.attr.hydfab/flow/flow.install.proc.attr.hydfab.R) to install the package.
+Note that a user may need to modify the section that creates the `fs_dir` for their custom path to this repo's directory.

 ## Usage - `proc.attr.hydfab`
-The following is an example script that runs the attribute grabber: [`fsds_attrs_grab`](https://github.com/glitt13/fsds/blob/main/pkg/proc.attr.hydfab/flow/fsds_attrs_grab.R).
+The following is an example script that runs the attribute grabber: [`fs_attrs_grab`](https://github.com/NOAA-OWP/formulation-selector/blob/main/pkg/proc.attr.hydfab/flow/fsds_attrs_grab.R).

 This script grabs attribute data corresponding to locations of interest, and saves those attribute data inside a directory as multiple parquet files.
 The `proc.attr.hydfab::retrieve_attr_exst()` function may then efficiently query and then retrieve desired data by variable name and comid from those parquet files.

-Note that this script was designed to process data that have already been generated by the `fsds_proc` python package, but users may want to grab attributes from additional locations that have not been processed by `fsds_proc` (e.g. attributes from ungaged basins to use for prediction).
+Note that this script was designed to process data that have already been generated by the `fs_proc` python package, but users may want to grab attributes from additional locations that have not been processed by `fs_proc` (e.g. attributes from ungaged basins to use for prediction).

- - To independently process attributes for locations without running `fsds_proc` python package beforehand: A user may ignore previously-processed data by setting `Retr_Params$datasets` as `NULL` and specifying the path to a file containing gage_ids inside the `Retr_Params$loc_id_read` list.
+ - To independently process attributes for locations without running `fs_proc` python package beforehand: A user may ignore previously-processed data by setting `Retr_Params$datasets` as `NULL` and specifying the path to a file containing gage_ids inside the `Retr_Params$loc_id_read` list.
- - In the context of reading in a processed dataset from `fsds_proc` or reading in a separate file specifying locations of interest, the `Retr_Params$datasets` uses directory names inside `input/user_data_std/` (or simply `all` to process all datasets).
+ - In the context of reading in a processed dataset from `fs_proc` or reading in a separate file specifying locations of interest, the `Retr_Params$datasets` uses directory names inside `input/user_data_std/` (or simply `all` to process all datasets).
 The additional file with location ids may also be read in, or ignored entirely.
 In summary, the either-or or both approaches are options, and is defined by how the `Retr_Params` parameter list object is populated.
  - The 'independent' data file for processing attributes has been tested for .csv and .parquet file formats.
 Other formats compatible with `arrow::open_dataset()` should be possible but have not been tested.

 ----